Hans K. Ziegler: Chief Scientist and Later Career

 On August 1, 1959, Ziegler was formally appointed Chief Scientist of the U.S. Army Signal Research and Development Laboratory at Fort Monmouth, succeeding Dr. Harold Zahl in the lab’s top scientific post.
 In this role, he oversaw all research initiatives of the laboratory during a critical period of technological growth spurred by the Space Race.
 When the U.S. Army reorganized its R&D structure in 1962–63, creating the Electronics Command (ECOM) under Army Materiel Command, Ziegler was appointed Deputy for Science and Chief Scientist of the new U.S. Army Electronics Command in 1963.
 He continued to guide Army research in communications, radar, and electronic devices through the 1960s.
 In 1971, Ziegler became Director of the U.S. Army Electronics Technology and Devices Laboratory (ETDL), a position he held until his retirement in 1977.
 As director of ETDL, he managed advanced research in electronics and materials, including semiconductor technology and emerging innovations that would impact military communications and computing equipment.

 Throughout his U.S. career, Ziegler was a prolific contributor to scientific literature and a leader in professional circles.
 He published numerous technical papers and held several patents related to electronics and satellite technology.
 Ziegler was elected a Fellow of the IEEE (Institute of Electrical and Electronics Engineers) for his achievements, and he was also named a fellow of the American Academy of Science.
 He served as president of the Fort Monmouth chapter of the Armed Forces Communications and Electronics Association in 1960–61, fostering collaboration between military labs and industry.

 Legacy and Honors

 Ziegler received numerous awards for his work.
 In 1963, the U.S. Department of Defense honored him with the Meritorious Civilian Service Award, recognizing him as a “world pioneer in communications satellites and solar energy systems to power satellites”.
 Upon his retirement in 1977, Ziegler was awarded the Army’s highest civilian decoration, the Decoration for Exceptional Civilian Service, for his outstanding contributions over three decades.
-(He is one of the very few individuals to have held high honors from both the Third Reich and the United States, having been decorated with Nazi Germany’s Golden Party Badge and the U.S. Army’s Exceptional Civilian Service Medal in his lifetime.)
 In addition to his IEEE Fellowship, Ziegler was active in scholarly societies and was a member of the New York Academy of Sciences and other professional organizations.